Fat Pad Syndrome

 • Tight quadriceps or hip flexors

-• Repeated knee hyperextension
+• Repeated knee hyperextension (locking the knee back)

-• Pelvic or foot posture changes
+• Pelvic, hip, or foot posture changes that shift load forward

-• Post-surgical irritation
+• Post-surgical irritation (particularly after knee procedures)

-Symptoms often include:
+Symptoms commonly include:

 • Sharp pain under or beside the kneecap

-• Discomfort with walking, stairs, running or squatting
+• Discomfort with walking, stairs, running, or squatting

 • Swelling around the kneecap